Can You Refinance An FHA Loan And When Should You Consider It?

 It’s often said – and it’s usually true – that the purchase of a home is the single biggest financial transaction you’ll make in your lifetime.
 With this in mind, just know that your home is a huge piece of your financial portfolio.
 And if you’re looking to access the money tied up in your house, you might consider refinancing.

-Let’s walk through the ways you can refinance a Federal Housing Administration, or FHA, loan, the documents required to refinance and how to evaluate whether now is the right time for you to pursue this option.
+Let’s walk through the ways you can refinance a Federal Housing Administration, or FHA, loan.
+We’ll also discuss the documents required to refinance and how to evaluate whether now is the right time for you to pursue this option.

 Can You Refinance An FHA Loan?

-Yes, you can.
+Yes, you can refinance an FHA loan.
 To refinance an FHA loan, you must qualify for a new FHA loan or another loan type.
-We’ll go over some of what’s necessary to qualify for certain types of home loans a bit later, but for now, let’s keep it simple.

-Your credit score and history affect whether you can qualify.
-In addition to the score itself, payment history and any previous negative marks affect who can qualify and when.
-Issues like bankruptcy and forbearance are a little more complicated, though, so we recommend speaking with a Home Loan Expert who can help you navigate through the process.
+Your credit score and credit history affect whether you qualify for a refinance.
+Payment history and any previous negative marks also impact who can qualify and when.
+Issues such as bankruptcy and forbearance can be a little more complicated, so we recommend speaking with a Home Loan Expert who can help you navigate through the process.

 If you’re looking to do an FHA Streamline Refinance – going from one FHA loan to another for the purpose of changing your term, lowering your rate or both – you may face a waiting period.